legal resources necessary to hold negligent facilities accountable.

-These lead to a decrease in blood supply and poor nutrition, making the person susceptible to stage 4 bedsores.
+These lead to a decrease in blood supply and nutrients, making the person susceptible to stage 4 bedsores.

-According to the CDC (Centers for Disease Control and Prevention), health statistics show that most patients are at risk of severe bedsores, especially those with neurological impairment, and individuals who cannot feel pain.
+According to the CDC (Centers for Disease Control and Prevention), health statistics show that most patients are at risk of severe bedsores, especially those with a neurological impairment who cannot feel pain.

 A High Incident Bedsore Rate

 The Department of Human Services shows that pressure ulcers in long-term care facilities are high, with a study finding that 44% of care home residents have at least one stage 3 or 4 pressure wound.

 Stage 4 bedsores are also seen in patients confined to bed for extended periods, especially if they are obese or have a compromised immune system.

 Other factors that may reduce blood flow or blood supply leading to pressure ulcers include poor skin integrity (thickening skin), smoking, paralysis, and prolonged exposure to moisture.

 Nursing Home Negligence: Common Causes of Pressure Ulcers